aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

 ...
 ```

 We see we have a group containing the band gap nodes.
-To see these, let's first start the interactive AiiDA shell:
+How convenient!
+To obtain more information, we can use the interactive AiiDA shell as a quick helper:

 ```bash
 $ verdi shell